100 Level Courses

 200 Level Courses

 263A.
 U.S. Civil War & Reconstruction.
 (3h).
-MWF 9:00-9:50.
+TR 2:00-3:15.
 A-102.
 Escott.
 This course examines the political and military events of the war and the economic, social, and political readjustments that followed.

 300 Level Courses

 388A.
-Nation, Faith and Gender in the Middle East.
+Nation, Faith, and Gender in the Middle East.
 (3h).
-TR 11:00-12:15.
-A-103.
-Wilkins.
-This course traces the development of nationalism and its interaction with religious, transnational, and gender identities in the Middle East in the 19th and 20th centuries.
+TR 3:30-4:45.
+A-208.
+Perrier.
+Traces the development of nationalism and its interaction with religious, transnational, and gender identities in the Middle East in the nineteenth and twentieth centuries.
 Topics include Zionism, Arabism, Turkish nationalism, and Islamic revivalism.

 392. Individual Research.
 (3h).
 Writing of a major research paper.
 May be taken in lieu of HST 390.
 P—POI.